Home

 Mission:

 Desiree Alliance is a national coalition of current and former sex workers working together with supporting networks for an improved understanding of sexual policies and its human, social and political impacts of criminalization’s surrounding sex work.
 Our priorities are building local, regional, and national leadership to constructively advocate sex workers’ human, health, labor, and civil rights.
-We commit ourselves to the tenets of human rights and base our foundations upon equality, empowerment, and agency, to bring those voices into constructive and productive leadership roles in the sex worker rights movements and umbrella issues unique to sex workers.
+We commit ourselves to the tenets of human rights and base our foundations upon equity, equality, empowerment, and agency, to bring those voices into constructive and productive leadership roles in the sex worker rights movements and umbrella issues unique to sex workers.
 We advocate for the full anti-criminalization of sex work.

 It is with great sadness and much consideration that Desiree Alliance announces the cancellation of any future conferences until it is safe for us to do so.
 Due to FOSTA/SESTA enactments, our leadership made the decision that we cannot put our attendees and our organization at risk.
 We hope you understand our grave concerns as we continue to resist every law that exists to harm sex workers!
 Keep fighting!
 Cris Sardina, Director – Desiree Alliance